Before we get into the journaling...

 and he will give you the desires of your heart.

-If creating my business is the desire of my heart, and if my imaging my business is God creating it, then ... well ...
-I'm on the right track!
+If creating your business is the desire of your heart, and if your imaging your business is God creating it, then ... well ... you're on the right track!

 Journaling: The Heart of Your Business Lies Within You

-The reason I opened this post on "Journaling for Business Growth" by talking about God, and about the things that arise within our hearts and minds, seemingly from nowhere, is because journaling is a way for us to ACCESS and TAP INTO what lies within us.
+The reason I opened this post on "Journaling for Business Growth" by talking about God, and about the things that arise within our hearts and minds, seemingly from nowhere, is because journaling is a way for us to ACCESS and TAP INTO that which lies within.

 My beloved journal is a bit dinged up because I travel with and use it a lot.
 But the creamy, smooth paper on the inside is still perfect